SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 	**A periodogram**

-13. Finally, the test on regression with seasonal dummies checks the presence of deterministic seasonality.
-The first version of the test uses the seasonal dummies (mean effect and 11 dummies for a monthly data, or 3 dummies for a quarterly data) in a RegARIMA model, in which the ARIMA part of the model has a form (0,1,1)(0,0,0).
+13. Finally, a test on a regression with seasonal dummies checks the presence of deterministic seasonality.
+The first version of the test uses seasonal dummies (mean effect and 11 dummies for monthly data, or 3 dummies for quarterly data) in a RegARIMA model, in which the ARIMA part of the model is (0,1,1)(0,0,0).
 The test statistics checks if the seasonal dummies are jointly statistically insignificant.
 When this hypothesis is rejected, it is assumed that the deterministic seasonality is present and the test's